Basics: an introduction to software architectures

 A Monolithic Architecture is the complete opposite of segmented styles.
 Usually, it involves having everything in one file hence the majestic name “monolith”.
 This brings about a set amount of drawbacks, as you monolithic systems trade out modularity, which becomes a problem that needs to be addressed when reaching enterprise levels.

-If you were to take the client-server model and remove the server you would achieve the P2P architecture.
+If you were to take the client-server model and remove the server you would achieve the P2P software architectures.
 It emphasizes equal privileges and defines the client as both consumer and contributor to the network.
 As there is no centralized power to fact-check, security measures are derived to be implemented by the users.
 This is the desired approach for when you lack resources for a dedicated server as the costs are incurred by the peer of the community.

 Representational state transfer (REST)

 REST is an architectural pattern that lays out a set of rules on how network resources are addressed.
 It is by no means a set of standards.
 Using communication protocols that leave no session information makes it perfect for high volume applications whilst reducing the server load attributed to retaining data.
 REST enables accessing and manipulating Web resources as textual representations in a unique way through a minimal set of commands.

-A rule-based system consists of four basic components: rule base (a defined knowledge base which encompasses close to all rules regarding the subject matter at hand), inference engine ( produces the necessary action based on the input and rules defined in the knowledge base ), working memory (the cognitive system that holds temporary information), user interface (enables input and output signals to be accepted)
+A rule-based software architectures consists of four basic components: rule base (a defined knowledge base which encompasses close to all rules regarding the subject matter at hand), inference engine ( produces the necessary action based on the input and rules defined in the knowledge base ), working memory (the cognitive system that holds temporary information), user interface (enables input and output signals to be accepted)

 Shared nothing architecture(SN)